 Use the Default Health Score or a Custom one (you can refer to 'health conditions' later on this page)

 Drag and drop your stage (to change its position)

 Delete this stage

 Once done, your customers will be mapped and scored into your lifecycle as follow:

 You can create a lifecycle referring to your final users' role and score their health based on how each of them is supposed to be using your solution.
-You just need to follow the same process than for the accounts.
+You just need to follow the same process as for the accounts.

-Health score is a key feature of Salesmachine, it'll help your team to identify at-risk accounts before they churn, realize proactive intervention & prioritize customers in need.
+The health score is a key feature of Salesmachine, it'll help your team to identify at-risk accounts before they churn, realize proactive intervention & prioritize customers in need.

 For each lifecycle, you can choose between the 'default' health score or a dedicated one while managing your stage thanks to the option below:

 The Default health score is configurable in App Settings → Adoption → Health.

 Select if you want conditions to work as AND or as OR by choosing match ALL or ANY conditions (specific documentation about logical conditions here) and follow the rules below.